robertvansteen/persgroep-app/README.md

 available we use the network, otherwise the cache.
 You can see the details of this configuration in the [webpack production config](https://github.com/reauv/persgroep-app/blob/master/internals/webpack/client.production.js)

+* Animations
+For the story swiper I've also implemented some performance improvements like will-change & requestAnimationFrame to hit those 60 frames per second.

 ### Real time web
 Real time web is all about enhancing the user's experience with direct changes to what the user sees with outside information.